Ministers review security of ‘tenets of democracy’ after press blockade protest | ITV News

 Ministers are mulling new protections for “tenets of democracy” such as courts and the press after an environmental protest prevented UK newspapers from reaching the stands.

-Some newsagents’ shelves were left empty on Saturday morning after Extinction Rebellion (XR) protesters targeted Newsprinters printing works at Broxbourne, Hertfordshire, and Knowsley, near Liverpool, blocking the day’s papers from leaving the depots.
+Extinction Rebellion (XR) protests blocked deliveries of some of the UK’s major newspapers caused some newsagents' shelves to be left empty on Saturday morning.

+Prime Minister Boris Johnson condemned the protests targeting Newsprinters printing works at Broxbourne, Hertfordshire and Knowsley, near Liverpool as "completely unacceptable".

-Sources have now confirmed to the PA news agency that Home Secretary Priti Patel wants to take a “fresh look” at how XR is classified under law after a stunt Boris Johnson deemed “completely unacceptable”.
+Sources have now confirmed to the PA news agency that Home Secretary Priti Patel wants to take a “fresh look” at how XR is classified under law.

 The review could lead to XR being treated as an organised crime group, sources said, as part of a clampdown on its activities, which have included bringing cities across the UK to a standstill by forming human barriers along major roads, and by disrupting public transport.